-- Court approval for settlement of claims intersecting with group proceedings (see for example Banksia Securities Limited VSCA 348)
+- Court approval for settlement of claims intersecting with group proceedings (class actions) (see for example Banksia Securities Limited VSCA 348)

-- group proceeding issues and litigation funders (see for example Banksia Securities Limited VSC 554 and VSC 653)
+- recovery of compensation and costs from non-parties (see for example Banksia Securities Limited VSC 567)

-- insurance claims (see for example Banksia Securities Limited NSWSC 629)
+- insurance claims, including claims against insurance brokers (see for example Banksia Securities Limited VSC 123).

 Maddocks appoints three new partners as part of latest senior lawyer promotions